-Mark Manders (b.
-1968, Volkel) was born in the Netherlands but currently works and lives in Belgium.
+Mark Manders was born in 1968 in Volkel in the Netherlands.
+He currently lives and works in Belgium.

 Although time and place-related references appear to be irrelevant in Manders’ work, there is one year that is often being referred to: 1986.
 This is the year in which Manders outlined the concept of his work Self-Portrait as a Building.
 The work resembles a fictional building, divided into separate rooms and levels, of which the size and shape can never exactly be determined.
 Potential shifts and extensions constantly threaten the cohesion of the ever-expanding self-portrait.
 Manders works toward one big overarching moment that will bring together all his works, continuously interconnected and in dialogue with each other.
 There is no beginning or end, nor can the portrait be fully identified with the artist himself.
 It is impossible to organize or date his works chronologically on the basis of visual clues.
 His work, in this way, might as well be created in the early 20th century; a thought he seems to eagerly embrace.